regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 Each forward contract is specific to a single project.
 The project should be properly vetted by the credit class issuer(s) and the investor(s) will need to trust the credit class and/or vet the project themselves.
 The admin and issuer(s) of a credit class are responsible for defining their own vetting process for projects and the issuer that approves the contract will be responsible for following that process and assessing the risk of the project or working with a third party or other members of the credits class to do so.

 The price and volume estimates for the credits issued from the project within the timeframe of the contract will be set by the project admin and approved by the credit class issuer through an on-chain contract creation and review process.
-How the price and volume estimates are calculated are outside the scope of the on-chain functionality outlined within this proposal but additional information about how the calculations were made can and should be stored within the forward contract as metadata.
+How the credit price and volume estimates are calculated are outside the scope of the on-chain functionality outlined within this proposal but additional information about how the calculations were made can and should be stored within the forward contract as metadata.

 To mitigate the risk of the investor and therefore improve the likelihood of investment, each contract will have a reserve pool specifically for the contract where previously issued credits from the project or an equivalent project can be transferred.
 The reserve pool can only receive credits once the contract has been approved and the credits in the reserve pool will be held in escrow until the end of the contract.
-The reserve pool can only receive credits from the same credit class and the credits can only be transferred to the reserve pool by the credit class issuer.
-Whether the reserve pool backs the total volume of future credits being sold is up to the credit class issuer - more credits providing less risk for the investor(s) and more likelihood of the project receiving pre-financing.
+The reserve pool can only receive credits from the same credit class and the credits can only be transferred to the pool by the credit class issuer.
+Whether the reserve pool backs the total volume of future credits being sold is up to the credit class issuer with more credits providing less risk for the investor(s) and more likelihood of the project receiving pre-financing.

 The accepted form of funds (i.e. the accepted token denomination) is decided by the project admin and approved by the credit class issuer.
-There are no restrictions on which token denomination the project chooses to receive funding but the token denomination cannot be updated and a stable coin would be the most probable choice.
+There are no restrictions on which token denomination the project chooses to receive funding but the token denomination and amount cannot be updated once the contract has been approved, therefore a stable coin would be the most probable choice.

 ### Create Contract